Share

 Condura Aqua Care Front Load Washing Machine

+The Aqua Care Front Load Washing Machine comes in four sizes, handy for small or large families.
+This Condura washing machine features a built-in dryer, so you don't have to buy a separate dryer anymore, saving you space in your laundry area.
 It also has a Spa Care Program that removes stubborn stains while killing harmful bacteria and germs by releasing warm steam during the wash cycle.
 This saves you time from ironing clothes since it enables less fabric wrinkling.
 If you have babies, The Baby Care Function will come in handy.
 Detergent residue is thoroughly removed through this feature, making clothes free from any allergy-causing particles.

 The Aqua Care Front Load Washing Machine also has a wool care feature.
 An overheat protection and an error alarm.
 The best part is that it comes with a 10-year motor warranty and a 2-year warranty on parts and labor.